theadamparker/trumplings/README.md

 Trumplings runs on Jekyll via GitHub pages.
 Feel free to fork and contribute.

 ##Visuals
 The physics is handled with [box2djs](http://box2d-js.sourceforge.net/).
 That's doing the bulk of the heavy lifting.
 Sidebar buttons control basic functions to create a new randomized trumpling, with randomized horizontal location.
-If creating
+A randomize javascript function combined with a numerical trumpling file naming allows the randomization of images on click.

 ##Audio
 Each sound clip is an independent `audio` element, with a unique ID.
 Like this: